tomjoht/learnapidoc/_includes/content/activities/clone_repo_locally.md

 	  {: .note}
     The wiki is a separate clone URL than the project's repository.
 Make sure you're viewing your wiki and not your project.
 The clone URL will include `.wiki`.

-	  In contrast to the "Clone this wiki locally" section, the "Clone in Desktop" button launches the GitHub Desktop client and allows you to manage the repository and your modified files, commits, pushes, and pull through the GitHub Desktop client.
-There's another tutorial for working with the Desktop client: [Activity: Use the GitHub Desktop client](pubapis_github_desktop_client.html).
+	  In contrast to the "Clone this wiki locally" section, the "Clone in Desktop" button launches the [GitHub Desktop client](https://desktop.github.com/) and allows you to manage the repository and your modified files, commits, pushes, and pull through the GitHub Desktop client.
+If you're interested in using the GitHub Client of the command line, see this other activity: [Activity: Use the GitHub Desktop client](pubapis_github_desktop_client.html).

 4. Open your terminal emulator: